 Rising 5-10 graders

-Family and friends are invited to an evening performance on Thursday, July 15, at 7:00 p.m. at a TBD location on campus!
+Family and friends are invited to an evening performance on Thursday, July 16, at 7:00 p.m. in Concord Academy’s brand-new Centennial Arts Center!

 About the Director: Leslie Hackney received her BFA in dance from the Boston Conservatory of Music and has toured with such companies as May O’Donnell, Mary Anthony, Rod Rodgers, and Pearl Lang.
 She taught at the Performing Arts High School in New York City, as well as professional dance studios in New York and New Jersey.
 She has directed and choreographed countless children’s productions throughout her career.